zunzuncito

 It is debatable where this particular bug should be fixed.
 I decided to send a patch upstream to FFmpeg, given that more than just MPD can benefit from a fix there.
 For the next poor soul I also prepared a PR that clarifies how exactly MPD reads metadata.

 My main desktop PC tracks the latest LTS release of the Linux kernel which very recently switched to the 5.15 line.
-Along with neat new features like the NTSF3 driver it also includes experimental support for Link Time Optimization through LLVM's clang compiler.
+Along with neat new features like the NTFS3 driver it also includes experimental support for Link Time Optimization through LLVM’s clang compiler.

 I’m not really one to shy away from weird experiments, so I decided to run a full LTO kernel for a while.
 If you have a recent version of clang and the lld linker, building one is as easy as toggling CONFIG_LTO_CLANG_FULL and exporting the right flags to make: